 How Green Bonds Are a Cornerstone of Responsible Investing

-A green bond is a bond whose proceeds are used to fund environmentally-friendly projects.
-These relatively new types of bonds are increasing in popularity with investors at an exponential rate.
+A green bond is a bond whose proceeds are used to fund environmentally friendly projects.
+These relatively new bonds are increasing in popularity with investors at an exponential rate.
 Green bond issuance for 2019 was $254 billion—the first recognized green bond was issued in 2008.
 The number of green bonds is expected to continue to climb, as awareness is built and more investors become concerned with climate change.

 Although they're a fairly new segment of the bond market, investors are sure to hear in the years ahead about the environmentally conscious offerings that define green bonds.